 Other studies say that the side effects of chemotherapy were less pronounced.

 Most of the research done was to investigate whether a high-dose of vitamin C can increase the lifespan and quality of life for patients who were undergoing chemotherapy or radiation therapy.

 Glioblastoma cancer patients who received high doses of ascorbic acid (or vitamin C) lived 18 to 22 months versus the typical survival rate of 14 to 16 months .

 10. Lessens the risk of colds worsening (and shorten duration)

-Drinking a capsule of vitamin C will not cure a common cold but studies show that it can prevent it from worsening to a condition like pneumonia and lung infection .
+Drinking a capsule of vitamin C will not cure a common cold, but studies show that it can prevent it from worsening to a condition like pneumonia and lung infection .

-A 1 to 2-gram supplemental dose of vitamin C can shorten the duration of colds by 18% in children .
+A 1 to a 2-gram supplemental dose of vitamin C can shorten the duration of colds by 18% in children .

-On adults, a dosage of 6 to 8 grams should be enough .
+In adults, a dosage of 6 to 8 grams should be enough .

 11. Improves Iron absorption (and prevent anemia)

-Iron deficiency can lead to anemia where there isn’t enough iron in your blood cells.
-Some of the symptoms include fatigue, weakness, difficulty breathing and dizziness.
+Iron deficiency can lead to anemia, where there isn’t enough iron in your blood cells.
+Some of the symptoms include fatigue, weakness, difficulty, breathing, and dizziness.